 How do I get a library card?

-While our building is closed, you can fill out our online application for a web-use card.
+Fill out our online application for a web-use card.
 This card will give you access to our digital resources and can be converted to a regular card for checking out physical materials when the building reopens.
-You will receive your card number and a welcome email within 24 hours of submitting the application.
+You will receive your card number and a welcome email with directions for how to convert your card to use for checkouts within 24 hours of submitting the application.

 What types of materials can I check out?